um-grex/grex-docs/content/english/ood/_index.md

 > - Linux Desktops in VNC
 > - Matlab GUI in VNC
 > - GaussView GUI in VNC
+> _ RELION GUI in VNC
-> - Jupyter Notebooks servers
+> - Jupyter Notebooks server
+> - RStudio server

 As with regular SLURM jobs, it is important to specify SLURM partitions for them to start faster.
 Perhaps the __test__ partition for Desktop is the best place to start interactive Desktop jobs, so it is hardcoded in the Simplified Desktop item.